 If you begin Suboxone treatment, your medical provider will check with you regularly to ensure that you remain in therapy and that the treatment is working.
 The beauty of Suboxone treatment is that there is no time limit on its effectiveness or how long it can be maintained.

 What to Expect from Addiction Treatment That Includes Suboxone

-Mile High Recovery offers both residential and outpatient programs.
+Mile High Recovery Center offers both residential and outpatient programs.
 Outpatient programs include low-intensity outpatient, intensive outpatient, and partial hospitalization.
 Some of the evidence-based therapies you might engage in during your Suboxone treatment include: